How Pawnbroking Works

 Simply bring in your jewellery, watch or handbag plus a proof of identity (this needs to be an official letter or document with your name and home address on, dated within the last three months; for example: a gas bill, driving licence, tenancy agreement or catalogue statement).

 - You can pop into any of our branches listed here.
 Our professional staff will be on hand to talk with you at one of the counters, or if you prefer, in our privacy booths (subject to availability).

 - Together we will agree the amount you can borrow from us, based on the value of your item(s).
 Our staff will be able to answer any questions you have.
 There is no charge for this.

-- Once the amount is agreed, we will give you a credit agreement.
-This is also your pledge receipt.
+- Once the amount is agreed, we will produce a pre-contract.
+Subject to you agreeing to the terms and conditions we will give you a credit agreement/pledge receipt.
 In this agreement, we call your item(s)“the pledge”.
 The credit agreement clearly outlines the amount you have borrowed and what the repayments are.
 You will be asked to sign this agreement.

 - You will receive your cash immediately.

 - Your item(s) will be put in our vaults for safe storage.

 - At no time will you be under any obligation to use our services, and you can come and see us as many times as you like.